expo/expo/docs/pages/guides/linking.md

 The following example illustrates the difference between opening a web link with `WebBrowser.openBrowserAsync` and React Native's `Linking.openURL`.
 Often `WebBrowser` is a better option because it's a modal within your app and users can easily close out of it and return to your app.

-Update: "WebBrowser" is in a separate package so first install `expo-web-browser` like `expo install expo-web-browser` and use it like this:
+Update: "WebBrowser" is in a separate package so first install `expo-web-browser` like `npx expo install expo-web-browser` and use it like this:

 <SnackInline label="WebBrowser vs Linking" dependencies={["expo-web-browser", "expo-constants"]}>